-Based in Kelowna British Columbia, Maio Law firm provides legal services for singles or couples will creation, estate planning and power of attorney for personal care.
-Maio Law assists wills and estate clients throughout Kelowna, Lake Country, and surrounding area.
+Based in Kelowna British Columbia, Maio Law firm provides legal services for singles or couples will creation, estate planning and power of attorney, advance directives, and representation agreements.
+Maio Law assists will and estate clients throughout the Okanagan including Kelowna, Lake Country, and surrounding area.

 Maio Law Firm will assist with unique estate planning needs, offering following services:

 Essentially, estate planning is the transferring of an individuals assets that have accrued over one's lifetime to the next generation upon one's death.
 Effective estate planning aims at reducing the costs associated with the transferring of assets upon their disposition to the next generation.

 Maio Law can assist with this process, including the following services: